Table of Contents

 You should get Vox amps if you want a British sound that you can hear in many classic rock songs.
 If you want a cleaner and more versatile American sound, you should choose Fender amps.

 Are Vox Amps Better Than Marshall?

-While they both have unique sounds, Vox amps are generally cleaner and have a more vintage tone than Marshalls.
+They both have unique sounds!
+Vox amps are generally cleaner and have a more vintage tone than Marshalls.
 However, Vox models are not as good as Marshall or Orange amps for high gain.

 Vox amplifiers are definitely an excellent option for many styles of music.
-Some may be better for specific genres than others, but if you want to try out an amplifier that’s been used by many legendary guitarists in rock history, you shouldn’t go wrong with any of Vox’s models.
+Some may be better for specific genres than others.
+Do you want to try out an amplifier that’s been used by many legendary guitarists in rock history?
+Then you can’t go wrong with any of Vox’s models.